Tokyo: Top 10 Things To Do

 Wrestlers arriving

-We found our seats (we’re right at the back in the cheapest seats) and settled down to watch the action.
+We found our seats (we were right at the back in the cheapest seats) and settled down to watch the action.
 A rough guide to sumo; a couple of large men in nappies faff a lot, throw some salt, then attempt to push each other out of a circle.
 The circle is elevated, so often these huge men fall off the platform onto a judge.
 I think that about sums it up.

 Sumo Wrestling